ryan-aday/Stepper_Knob_Project/README.md

 ### Prototype to Manufacturing

 #### Timeline:
-**1 month for prototyping & testing, 1-2 months for manufacturing 200 units**
+**1 month for prototyping & testing, 1-2 months for manufacturing 200 units**.
 *(may take longer depending on shipment times)*

 1. **Test for corrosion/water leaks from design.** Can do this by spraying oil, water for leak test, acetic acid for corrosion test.